AI Summary

 The best thing about push notifications is that they’re super simple to create and often obtain higher clickthrough rates and ROI than email and SMS campaigns.

-To send push notifications, we’re going to use a WordPress plugin called PushEngage.
-This tool has helped many businesses on several marketing fronts using push notifications.
+To send push notifications, we’re going to use a customer engagement platform called PushEngage.
+This tool helps businesses drive revenue through multi-channel messaging including push notifications, on-site chat widgets, and WhatsApp Business automation.
 For instance:

 How to Send WordPress Push Notifications to Users

 The easiest way to set up push notification campaigns on your WordPress site is to use PushEngage.
-This is a freemium WordPress push notification plugin that supports all major browsers including:
+This is a freemium customer engagement platform that supports all major browsers including:

-PushEngage is the best option because of its ease of use, customization options, and targeting features.
-Plus, it has extensive support for all kinds of platforms including WordPress, Shopify, WooCommerce, and more.
+PushEngage is the best option because of its ease of use, multi-channel capabilities, and powerful targeting features.
+Beyond push notifications, you can also add on-site chat widgets to engage visitors in real-time and WhatsApp Business automation for post-purchase communication.
+Plus, it integrates seamlessly with WordPress, Shopify, WooCommerce, and more.

-So, whether you’re a blog-focused website that wants to alert users each time you’ve published a new post or an eCommerce store promoting sales discounts, PushEngage is the best WordPress push notifications plugin to take care of it all.
+So, whether you’re a blog-focused website that wants to alert users each time you’ve published a new post, an eCommerce store promoting sales discounts, or a business looking to recover abandoned carts across multiple channels, PushEngage is the best platform to take care of it all.

 Now, the steps for installing PushEngage on your WordPress site are fairly easy as you’ll see below: